-Winter is approaching – only a couple of weeks until it is officially here!
-We’ve already had snow and ice where we live, so my thoughts have turned to getting our car ready before the long journeys visiting family and friends this Christmas time.
+AD.
+Winter is here and gosh do we know it!
+We’ve already had lots of ice and frost where we live, as well as a little fog too.
+My thoughts have turned to getting our car ready before the long journeys visiting family and friends post Christmas.
 Car safety is really important to me as I’m a bit of an anxious passenger!
-Today I’m going to share a few tips with you on ensuring that your car is safe this Winter.
-This will help you be ready for those long journeys over the festive period to visit loved ones.
+Today I’m going to share a few tips with you on ensuring that your car is safe this Winter and talk about my own passenger anxiety a little too, and how I deal with that safely.

 Make sure your fluid levels are good

 I’m talking about oil, wiper fluid, even petrol.
 Make sure your car is stocked up and you won’t have any unexpected surprises!
 Car safety often begins with the most basic of checks.
 Those ones that we think won’t need doing yet.
 Don’t travel on the red light if you’re not sure when you’ll see another service on the motorway or where the next petrol station is.

 If your service is almost due, or even overdue, then make sure you get it booked in.
 A service covers a number of vital checks on your car and could flag up potential problems.
 At our last MOT and service it flagged up that our car battery was running low, and we were able to rectify this before we broke down in the cold!
 Kwik-fit.com provide batteries for cars, vans and even caravans and motorhomes.

 I’m talking about tyre tread mostly, but also have a look at your tyres in general.
 Look out for bulges, stones or cuts in particular.
 We’ve had a few problems in recent years with the valves on our tyres and this has lead to punctures and unexpected breakdowns.
 Not great.